grlwholifts/my-lovely-react-apps/README.md

 	- or make a  list ( that will automatically output the data serially )
 - in `App`, used `state` method to make an array of prop-attributes to store the data instances serially; referred to these attributes by their collective name (`ninjas`) in `render` method to display on the DOM
 - in `Ninjas`, destructured props using `const` keyword to reference props-attributes sequentially in the component
-- used `maps` method to output the prop-list in a sequential manner
+- used `map` method to output the prop-list in a sequential manner
 	- divided data into small html chunks of prop-attributes for each instance
 	- mapped them like objects using arrow function
 	- added a sequence identifier `key` using `id` attribute(any unique attirbute)